How to Create a Mobile App: A Complete Development Guide

 A minimum viable product (MVP) is a version of your software that contains only the key features of your app.

-The MVP gives developers an opportunity to present their ideas early on so they can start collecting feedback.
+The MVP allows developers to present their ideas early on so they can start collecting feedback.

 Given that the launch of your MVP is successful, you can start looking into companies that might be interested in developing your application.